ramdasinzenjer/AlexaAndroidnew/Readme.md

 //instantiate our audio player
 AlexaAudioPlayer mAudioPlayer = AlexaAudioPlayer.getInstance(this);

-//Remove the current item and check for more items once we've finished playing mAudioPlayer.addCallback(mAlexaAudioPlayerCallback);
+//Remove the current item and check for more items once
+//we've finished playing
+mAudioPlayer.addCallback(mAlexaAudioPlayerCallback);
 ```